 Acquiring: suspense, upmarket women’s fiction, historical fiction

-2021 Update: This year, I’m particularly eager to read more of the following.
+2022 Update: This year, I’m particularly eager to read more of the following:

-*Expansive epics: give me love stories, family sagas, stories that span decades or centuries.
-These need not be long in length, but should feel all-consuming
+*Expansive epics: give me family sagas, love stories, narratives that span decades or centuries.
+These need not be long in length, but should feel all-consuming.

 *The unpredictable: I love a novel that challenges my sense of where the story is going even from one chapter to another.
-I’m particularly intrigued by elements that straddle genres (my list includes historical rom-coms, speculative mysteries, etc.).
+I’m interested in unusual structures and intrigued by elements that straddle genres (my list includes historical rom-coms, speculative mysteries, etc.).

 All of the below are perennial wishlist items and still apply!